auni02/webdev-group-project/README.md

 create: allow the admin to "PRINT" by clicking the print button, suggesting the ability to generate reports or print payment records for record keeping and reconciliation.

-View Payment Records (Read): The system displays a list of payment transactions and admin can view the status of each payment, allowing them to monitor successful and pending transactions.
+View booking and membership Payment Records (Read): The system displays a list of payment transactions and admin can view the status of each payment, allowing them to monitor successful and pending transactions.

 **Contact Us**